akoz002/web-projects/README.md

 * https://akoz002.github.io/web-projects/portfolio/dist/

 Or you can view the individual projects in the sections below.
-The apps were built with *Parcel* and can be viewed at the links below.
-The original source can be viewed in browser developer tools (`Ctrl + Shift + I`, then select the "Source/Debugger" tab).
+The apps were built with *Parcel* and the original source can be viewed in browser developer tools (`Ctrl + Shift + I`, then select the "Source/Debugger" tab).

-### React Projects
+### React Apps

 Interactive web apps implemented with *React* or *React/Redux*.
-The source for each project can be found under `react-projects/<project>/src`.
+The source can be found under `react-projects/<project>/src`.

 * https://akoz002.github.io/web-projects/react-projects/markdown-previewer/dist/
 * https://akoz002.github.io/web-projects/react-projects/drum-machine/dist/